logaretm/vee-validate/docs/src/templates/markdown/home/intro.md

 All you need is to add the `v-validate` directive to the input you wish to validate.

-Then pass to the directive a `rules` string which contains a list of validation rules separated by a pipe '`|`'.
-For the following example the validation rules are straight forward, use `required` to indicate that the field is required.
-And `email` to indicate that the field must be an email.
+Then, pass to the directive a `rules` string which contains a list of validation rules separated by a pipe '`|`'.
+For the following example the validation rules are straight forward.
+Use `required` to indicate that the field is required, and `email` to indicate that the field must be an email.
 To combine both rules we assign the string value `required|email` to the `v-validate` expression value.